 - The member has unresectable advanced or metastatic colorectal cancer and Avastin (bevacizumab)/Mvasi (bevacizumab-awwb)/Zirabev (bevacizumab-bvzr) is being used as ONE of the following: - a.
 As initial therapy in combination with capecitabine or with FOLFOX, FOLFIRI, FOLFOXIRI (fluorouracil, leucovorin, oxaliplatin, and irinotecan), 5-FU/LV (fluorouracil and leucovorin), or CapeOX (capecitabine and oxaliplatin). - b.
-As subsequent therapy after progression on a prior non-bevacizumab based regimen, given in combination with FOLFOX, FOLFIRI, XELIRI, and XELOX/CapeOX. - c.
-Bevacizumab may be used in a maximum of 2 lines of therapy, in the metastatic setting.
+As subsequent line of therapy given in combination with FOLFOX, FOLFIRI, XELIRI, and XELOX/CapeOX.
+Bevacizumab may be used up to 2 lines of therapy after progression on a bevacizumab containing regimen in the metastatic setting,